web-apps-in-lisp/web-apps-in-lisp.github.io/content/tutorial/first-build.md

 terminal REPL?
 No!
 If you don't already, it's time you understand the usefulness of the `load` function.

-What we want is to edit our .lisp source file, instead of the REPL, and then to reload the app.
+What we want is to edit our .lisp source file, instead of copy-pasting stuff in the REPL, and then to reload the app.
 The reloading is done with

     * (load "src/myproject.lisp")